NREL/fastsim/fastsim/docs/README.md

 out = component output

 # Release Notes
-0.1.6 -- Fixed energy audit calculations to be based on achieved speed.
+1.0.0 -- Implemented unittest package.
+Fixed energy audit calculations to be based on achieved speed.
 Updated this file.
+Improved documentation.
+Vehicle can be instantiated as dict.
 0.1.5 -- Updated to be compatible with ADOPT
 0.1.4 -- Bug fix: `mcEffMap` is now robust to having zero as first element
 0.1.3 -- Bug fix: `fastsim.vehicle.Vehicle` method `set_init_calcs` no longer overrides `fcEffMap`.